webpack/webpack.js.org/src/content/configuration/resolve.md

 `array`

-When importing from an npm package, e.g. `import * as D3 from "d3"`, this option will determine which fields in its `package.json` are checked.
+When importing from an npm package, e.g. `import * as D3 from "d3"`, this option will determine which fields in it's `package.json` are checked.
 The default values will vary based upon the [`target`](/concepts/targets) specified in your webpack configuration.

 When the `target` property is set to `webworker`, `web`, or left unspecified: